rsms/smisk/docs/source/library/smisk.config.rst

     Default values.

-    If you modify this dict after any configuration has been loaded, you need to call :meth:`Configuration.reload()` afterwards, in order to actually apply the defaults.
+    If you modify this dict after any configuration has been loaded, you need to call :meth:`reload()` afterwards, in order to actually apply the defaults.

-    To set or update specific default value, considering using :meth:`set_default` instead, or simply assign a new dictionary to :attr:`Configuration.defaults`.
+    To set or update single, specific default values, considering using :meth:`set_default()` instead, or simply assign a new dictionary to :attr:`defaults`.
 That way reloading is done automatically for you.

+    :default: :samp:`{}`

   .. attribute:: sources